 Excellent communication skills and interpersonal skills; superb writing skills.

-Proven success in project management, including ability to manage multiple projects and train staff.
+Proven success in project management, including the ability to manage multiple projects simultaneously

 Boston College offers a broad and competitive range of benefits depending on your job classification eligibility: